There is a MUCH simpler way…

-I still remember the first time I tried a stuffed artichoke at a fancy restaurant.
+I still remember the first time I tried a stuffed artichoke at a fancy Italian restaurant.
 The tender leaves paired with the crisp, buttery breadcrumb filling were out-of-this-WORLD delicious.

 Ingredient Notes and Substitutions